-- a=1.2 - EV = Exposure value calculated in accordance Article 27 of IFR - $RF = the \ risk \ factor \ applicable \ to \ the \ counterparty \ type \ as \ set \ out \ in \ the \ table \ 2 \ in \ Article \ 26$ - CVA = the credit valuation adjustment calculated in accordance with Article 32of IFR.
+- a=1.2 - EV = Exposure value calculated in accordance Article 27 of IFR - RF = the risk factor applicable to the counterparty type as set out in the table 2 in Article 26 - CVA = the credit valuation adjustment calculated in accordance with Article 32of IFR.

-Trading Counterparty Default arises primarily as a result of the Company's open CFD positions maintained with clients.
+Trading Counterparty Default arises primarily as a result of the Company's open CFD positions maintained with clients .
 For the open positions with clients, the Company sets principles to monitor and manage this risk on a real-time basis.

-The K-TCD as at 31 December 2023 was calculated based on the provisions of Articles 25 to 32 of the IFR, as shown below:
+The K-TCD as at 31 December 2024 was calculated based on the provisions of Articles 25 to 32 of the IFR, as shown below:

-Table 15: K-TCD Exposures
+Table 16: K-TCD Exposures

-K - TCD Exposure value Replacement cost (RC) Potential future exposure (PFE) Collateral (C) Breakdown by method for d etermining the ex posure value 2 Application of IFR: K-TCD 446 4,641 3,314 5,565 6,968 Breakdown by type of count Breakdown by type of counterparty Central governments, central banks and public sector entities - Credit institutions and investment firms - Other counterparties 446
+K - TCD Exposure value Replacement cost (RC) Potential future exposure (PFE) Collateral (C) Breakdown by method for determining the exposure value Application of IFR: K-TCD 221 2,300 2,392 10,682 22,002 Breakdown by type of counterparty Central governments, central banks and public sector entities - Credit institutions and investment firms - Other counterparties 221